Exilliar/small-ideas/ts/passwordHacker/README.md

 # passwordHacker

+A simple script for brute forcing a password login

 ## Compiling/running

 Use command `tsc` when in the ./src folder to compile the project.
 This will generate .js files that can then be run with `node projectName.js`.